 Fire ants will cause a nasty sting, which can causes a small blister to form at the site of each sting after several hours.

-If you have tried to kill ants without success or have seen one of these ants or ants nests, do not disturb or touch them.
+If you have tried to kill ants without success, do not disturb or touch them.
 Email us at [email protected]